-While human/sex traffickers still operate in Anchorage and worldwide, we are certain that the publicity from our 2017 event and money raised in Anchorage made an impact.
+While human/sex traffickers still operate in Anchorage and worldwide, we are certain that the publicity from our 2017 and 2019 event and money raised in Anchorage made an impact.
 We have included just a sampling of the impact articles for you.

 ……For 25-year-old Breanna Rutledge, the walk was personal.
 Rutledge said she was kidnapped as a toddler in Kansas and sexually exploited for three years, until she was rescued by law enforcement at age 6.
 She said Saturday’s walk gave her hope.
 “It just shows me that it can be done, that our task to end trafficking here in Alaska isn’t too large,” Rutledge said…..
 Read More